Introduction to Medical Office Basics | 4 Weeks | 5 QCH |

 |

-This course is designed to teach students how to identify the first listed diagnosis and learn to recognize the difference between diagnostic and therapeutic services.
-Students will also learn how to utilize their ICD-10-CM book by assigning codes for each chapter specific guidelines for chapters 1-14.
+This course is designed to teach students how to identify the first-listed diagnosis and learn to recognize the difference between diagnostic and therapeutic services.
+Students will also learn how to utilize their ICD-10-CM book by assigning codes for each chapter and specific guidelines for chapters 1-14.
 Students will continue to broaden their medical terminology studies as well as the concepts of professionalism in the healthcare setting.

 |

-This course is designed to teach students how to assign codes for chapter specific guidelines for chapters 15-21.
+This course is designed to teach students how to assign codes for chapter-specific guidelines for chapters 15-21.
 Students will also learn how to identify and code for External Causes.
 Students will continue to broaden their medical terminology studies.
 Students will also broaden the concepts of professionalism in the healthcare realm.
-This course allows students to use TruCode as a way to practice their knowledge in diagnosis coding.
+This course allows students to practice their knowledge in diagnosis coding.
 A comprehensive review of ICD-10-CM coding as well as a case study packet will be completed at the end of this course.

 |